2022 Massachusetts DOT Regulations for Shipping Oversize and Overweight Loads | Trucking Company and Pilot Car Reference Information

 Daylight hours are defined as from sunrise to sunset.
 You are permitted to travel Monday morning from 12’01 am until 12 noon on Saturday morning during the daylight hours.
-This includes shipments that are between the width of 12′ and 14′, over 80′ in length (but not over 115′), and over 14′ in height with the exception of 3:30 PM until 7 PM due to traffic density on Mondays thru Fridays.
-For shipments that are in excess of 14′ wide and over 115′ in length are permitted to travel only between the hours of 9:30 AM until 3:30 PM and may travel only on the days of Tuesday, Wednesday and Thursday.
-Additional restrictions may apply depending on your routing so be sure to refer to the documentation on your physical permit before commencing movement.
-You may not travel on any of these holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas day.
+That includes shipments between the width of 12′ and 14′, over 80′ in length (but not over 115′), and over 14′ in height except from 3:30 PM until 7 PM due to traffic density on Mondays through Fridays.
+Shipments over 14′ wide and over 115′ in length are permitted to travel only between 9:30 AM and 3:30 PM and may travel only on Tuesday, Wednesday and Thursday.
+Additional restrictions may apply depending on your routing, so be sure to refer to the documentation on your physical permit before commencing movement.
+You may not travel on any of these holidays:

 Massachusetts DOT may require your shipment to have a pilot car(s) or escort vehicle(s) if you are over any of the following:

 - Length: 80′ – 94′ 11″ in length will require you to have 1 rear pilot car/escort.
 If over 94′ 11″ you are required to have 1 front and 1 rear pilot car.
 If you are over 134′ in length you will be required to have 1 front and 1 rear pilot car as well as a police escort.